Isabellle/slim3-simple-rest-skeleton/README.md

 });
 ```

-Grant can be UserCredentials or ClientCredentials, inspect **_Controller_oAuth2.php** and you will see that getAll and get just need Client credentials grant and the others needs UserCredentials grant
+Grant can be Resource Owner Password Credentials or Client Credentials, inspect **_Controller_oAuth2.php** and you will see that **getAll** and **get** just need Client Credentials grant and the others needs Resource Owner Password Credentials grants.

 **Calling oAuth**